duesomethingapp/support/index.md

 When reporting an issue, it helps to include:

-* Your device model and iOS version
+- Your device model and iOS version
-* What you expected to happen vs. what actually happened
+- What you expected to happen vs. what actually happened
-* Steps to reproduce the issue, if possible
+- Steps to reproduce the issue, if possible

+**Settings → Diagnostics** shows what the app is currently working through and any errors from this session.
+If something has gone wrong, a look at that screen is often the quickest way to tell us what.

+---

 ## Privacy